 When it is determined that PSB placement is appropriate, receive the form back from the SAM or Chief to be submitted to a PSB contractor as part of the QRTP referral.
-Submit QRTP referral including PSB screening tool and written recommendation from the LPHA to one of the Iowa contractors that provide beds designated for this service.
-Practice guidance: For SFY20, Iowa has three contractors providing PSB beds.
+Submit QRTP referral including PSB screening tool and written recommendation from the LPHA to one of the lowa contractors that provide beds designated for this service.

+Practice guidance: As of August 2023, Iowa has four contractors providing PSB beds.
 They are:

-- Midwest Christian in the Western Service Area; - Woodward Academy (aka Woodward or Woodward Youth Corporation) in the Des Moines Service Area; and, - Four Oaks STOP program in the Cedar Rapids Service Area.
+- Midwest Christian in the Western Service Area; - Ellipsis in the Des Moines Service Area; - Woodward Academy (aka Woodward or Woodward Youth Corporation) in the Northern Service Area; and, - Four Oaks STOP program in the Cedar Rapids Service Area.